jaimejim/aiocoap-pubsub-broker/README.md

 </ps>; rt=core.ps.coll
 ```

-### Retrieve a topic-configuration
+### Retrieve a topic

-Any topic-configuration can be retrieved via its corresponding URI.
+Any topic can be retrieved via its corresponding URI.

 ```sh
 ./client.py -m GET 'coap://127.0.0.1/ps/e99889'